-The the the key to move down the COPY RS232C cursor will be flashing to the left of the item "ALL-DAT, want to load ALL DATA" SHOT (ENT), alternative the main dial or ⇔ keys to select the type of data you wish to save (send) to the other radio.
+The state of the state of the item "ALL-DAT, want to load ALL DATA" | SHOP (ENT), alternative the main dial or ⇔ keys to select the type of data you wish to save (send) to the other radio.
 It is most important that the type of data selected is IDENTICAL on both radios.